-After 7 years together, building a relationship across the states and amongst the chaos of the medical lifestyle… these two said I do among the wild, Big Horn Mountains.
-We settled on a location that was easily accessible with views and space to be alone, creating an idyllic late spring wedding where the backdrop was a mountain that was still mostly covered in snow.
+After 7 years together, building a relationship across the states and amongst the chaos of the medical lifestyle… these two said I do among the wild, Big Horn Mountains for their Mountain Elopement in Sheridan, Wyoming.
+We settled on a location that was easily accessible and absolutely breathtaking.
+Their elopement location had gorgeous views and ample space for us to be completely alone.
+The solitude created an idyllic late spring elopement where the backdrop was a mountain that was still mostly covered in snow.

 Together, Lauren & Justin headed up the mountain with their officiant, Spencer.
-A few friends followed along behind us to help ring in their big day, while providing a helping hand to be witnesses, so that everything could be official!
-But – to kick this blog post off – I feel like we should rewind and address the hilarity of this COVID elopement!
+A few friends followed along behind us to help ring in their big day as well!
+Their friends also acted as the witnesses, so that everything could be made official, there and then!
+But – to kick this blog post off – We should rewind and address the hilarity of this COVID elopement!

 Navigating Getting Married During COVID

 After COVID hit, Lauren came to me asking about an elopement.
 Her and Justin were a bit more non-traditional and hadn’t really planned on getting married.
-But then the pandemic set in a new mentality and they, like many couples, started to re-think the benefits of marriage, along with the love and dedication they have for one another.
+And when the pandemic set in, they really started to rethink how they wanted to celebrate their enduring love.

-At first my question was if they could even get a marriage license and how we were going to create the most intimate, stress-free wedding we could during the chaos of a pandemic.
-Luckily, the court house was open and, to our surprise, they only required ONE person to get hitched.
-That’s right folks, Lauren went to the courthouse with a single friend and was able to get their license with zero Justin in sight.
+At first my question was: Could they even get a marriage license during this time?
+And how were we going to create the most intimate, stress-free wedding we could during the chaos of a pandemic?
+Luckily, the court house was open and, to our surprise, they only required ONE person present to get the license.
+That’s right folks, Lauren went to the courthouse with a friend and was able to get their license with zero Justin in sight.

 Lauren wanted to try to stick to a lower budget and keep sustainability in mind for their wedding.
 As a couple who is passionate about our environment and being as sustainable as possible this was critical!
 Which was fabulous because we were limited in a small community with most businesses closed due to COVID.

-Luckily, Lauren had a gorgeous, white designer dress she picked up a few years back at Nordstroms and found a unique set of earrings on Poshmark for a little pop statement.
+Luckily, Lauren had a gorgeous, white, designer dress that she picked up a few years back from Nordstroms!
+She also found a unique set of earrings on Poshmark for a little pop of color.
 Justin already had a suit, so it was easy to create the wedding without COVID impacting the details.

 Scouting the Elopement Location

 Next was LOCATION… cue me in because I friggin’ LIVE for location scouting.
-I sent Lauren several options and with weather playing a huge part (spring snow storms suck, y’all), we had to keep in mind that it could be wet/muddy.
+I sent Lauren several options to choose from for their mountain elopement.
+Also, with the weather playing a huge part (spring snow storms suck, y’all), we had to keep in mind that it could be wet/muddy.

-Lauren and Justin settled on a great location off one of our main mountain roads as they really wanted to incorporate their love of the outdoors – after all it’s one of the main reasons why they moved to the Big Horns.
-Because the weather is unpredictable, along with Lauren wanting a warmer day, we found ourselves planning for a day in May… just when the mountains were waking up and starting to get a little color.
+Lauren and Justin settled on a great location off one of our main mountain roads.
+They really wanted to incorporate their love of the outdoors – after all, it’s one of the reasons they moved to the Big Horns – so, this location was a no brainer.
+Since the weather is unpredictable, and Lauren wanted a warmer day, we planned their mountain elopement in the beautiful Sheridan, Wyoming in May.
+We decided on an earlier time of day, just when the mountains were waking up and starting to get a little color.